roots/docs/acorn/error-handling.md

 ---
 description: Acorn automatically handles logging and rendering thrown exceptions in dev.
-Logs default to the the `storage/logs` folder.
+Logs default to the the `storage/logs`
+authors:
+  - ben
+  - jure
+  - Log1x
 ---

 # Error Handling